SAP/cloud-security-services-integration-library/java-security-test/README.md

 }
 ```
 #### JUnit 5
-As JUnit 5 does no longer support `Rule`.
-Right now, you can configure a static `SecurityTest` instance.
-The `setup` method starts `WireMock` and optionally the Jetty servlet container, if its not yet running.
+JUnit 5 does no longer support `Rule`.
+You can configure a static `SecurityTest` instance.
+The `setup` method starts `WireMock` and optionally the Jetty servlet container, if not yet running.
 Furthermore, it resets `WireMock` and reconfigures the stubs.
-Finally, call the `tearDown` method to stop the running server(s).
+Finally, call the `tearDown` method to stop the running server(s):

 ```java
 public class HelloJavaTest {